bazaarvoice/bv-android-sdk/Apps/README.md

 5. (Recommended) Attach the Javadoc for the SDK:
   - Right click on the project in the Package Explorer and choose Build Path > Configure Build Path...
   - Under the Libraries tab, drill down "bazaarandroidsdk.jar", choose "Javadac location", and click _Edit..._
-	- _Browse..._ to the assets/docs folder in the project directory.
+	- _Browse..._ to the docs folder in the SDK root directory.
  - Click _OK_ on both windows.
 6. Run the application by choosing one of the Activity files in the Package Explorer and clicking the run button.
 	*	For the Intent Example, take a photo with the stock browser on a phone and share with BV Photo Share after "running" the app which installs it on the phone.

+Note: The Review Submission example depends on the PhotoPicker+ project.
+Both must be imported in order for the example to run.
+See the Review Submission README.md for details.